HelpGiveThanks/HGTconfiguration/README.md

 1. From the right menu column, click the 'Change My Password' button.
 1. Enter your current password = pass.
 1. Now, wherever you keep your passwords, type out a new one including at least two symbols, two numbers, two lower-case, and two upper-case letters in random order = e#T89Gc& (but not, of course, exactly like this example).
-1. Copy and paste the new, strong and saved password into the provided Vanilla-forum fields.
+1. Copy and paste the new, strong and saved password into the provided new-password fields.
 1. Click the 'Change Password' button.

 #####S. Optional Final Step